leimingg/BooksRUS/README.md

 # BooksRUS
-E-Commerce Website Books R US Project for Web Application Development with Java The website currently is hosted by school server at following address:
+E-Commerce Website Books R US Project for Web Application Development with Java.
+The website currently is hosted by school server at following address:

 https://dev8.jhuep.com/BooksRUsTeam/